2010 Columbia Valley Red Wine

-Today’s O Wines 2010 Columbia Valley Red Wine was a big hit with our tasting panel.
-For a wine of under $20 (way under in the case of our offer!), this wine really delivers.
+O Wines 2010 Columbia Valley Red Wine wins this year’s WIA Award for Top Washington State Value Wine of the Year.
+This wine was made by Washington wine powerhouse, Chateau Ste.
+Michelle.
+At today’s price or just $9.99, this wine really delivers.
 There is a ton of great fruit here, with great balance on the nose and on the palate.
 Stock up on this one… While you can!

 The O Wines label was created to fund college scholarships “for low income, capable young women - so they can achieve their greatest potential through education..”
 This is a need-based scholarship that was established by the founders of O Wines, Stacy Lill and Kathy Johanson.
 The brand was acquired by Chateau Ste.
 Michelle in 2012.
 The winery continues to donate a portion of proceeds to fund scholarships.